RussellSB/WebApplications/README.md

-# WebApplications
+# WebApplication Assignment
 An example of a website using an Apache server.

 ## Before we begin...
-The only thing you need to do before downloading this repo is to download and install XAMPP from [here](https://www.apachefriends.org/download.html).
+You're going to need XAMPP for this to work.
+Install XAMPP from [here](https://www.apachefriends.org/download.html).

-If you are on Unix, you will need SSMTP.
+If you are on Unix, you will also need SSMTP.
 Using Ubuntu, run this command: `sudo apt-get install ssmtp`

 ## Preparing Website/Server Settings